 Challenges of Working in a Rural ED

-While the benefits of working in a rural ED are several, we would be remiss if we didn’t at least mention some the challenges: inadequate staffing, lack of resources or support, difficulty recruiting, and higher turnover to name a few.
+While the benefits of working in rural medicine in a rural hospital ED are several, we would be remiss if we didn’t at least mention some of the challenges: inadequate staffing, lack of resources or support, difficulty recruiting, and higher turnover to name a few.

 These are not insurmountable, however.
 Even though the number of on-site physicians is limited (perhaps to even one), support is available through the following means: